Course Outline

 - The levels of rapport and how to achieve them.

-- The Berne model of communication and its link to rapport.
+- The Berne model of communication and its relevance to building rapport.

 - Interview Techniques

-- Verifying the accuracy of that information during discussions.
+- Verifying the accuracy of information during discussions.

 Module 3